 - Integer Factorization.

-An NP-hard problem is at least as hard as the hardest problem in NP and it is the class of the problems such that every problem in NP reduces to NP-hard.
+An NP-hard problem is at least as hard as the hardest problem in NP and it is a class of problems such that every problem in NP reduces to NP-hard.

 - All NP-hard problems are not in NP.